-Spinal stenosis is the narrowing of the open spaces or openings in the spinal column that create passageways for the spinal cord and the spinal nerve.
-The narrowing, or in some cases an intrusion into these gaps can be a source of nerve compression.
+Spinal stenosis is the narrowing of the open spaces or openings in the spinal column that creates passageways for the spinal cord and the spinal nerve.
+The narrowing, or in some cases an intrusion into these gaps, can be a source of nerve compression.
 The cervical and lumbar areas are the most frequently affected regions of the spinal cord.

-Stenosis impedes nerve functions, as one or more (foramina) openings narrows creating a compression or harmful pressure on the vertebral bone causing pain in the spinal column and or in other body parts.
+Stenosis impedes nerve functions, as one or more (foramina) openings narrow, creating a compression or harmful pressure on the vertebral bone causing pain in the spinal column and or in other body parts.

 As the bones and joints of the spinal column degenerates or wears out, bony spurs or stenosis forms around the degenerated bones and pushes inside the spinal canal and foramen space.
 This movement also creates a painful pressure on the spinal cord and nerve roots.

 Generally, non-surgical treatments are prescribed.
 The common treatment is medication for the pain.
 These meds include ibuprofen, naproxen and other pain relievers.
 However, these are only used as a short-term measure.
 The meds may be paired with exercise and physical therapy to improve the patient’s balance, strength, and flexibility.
 If the sciatica already restricts certain movements like walking, the patient may be required to use assistive devices like walker or brace.

 More advanced treatments include corticosteroid injections, anesthetics and surgery.
 Injections can treat both the pain and the inflammation.
 Anesthetics are injected to stop pain for a time through a “nerve block.”
 Severe cases of spinal stenosis warrant surgery.
 This is used if the patient already has bowel, bladder and severe walking issues.
 The surgical procedures include laminoplasty and laminectomy.